Jerry Portnoy – Review: Dancing with Muddy: Muddy Waters, Eric Clapton and My Lucyk Life In and Out of the Blues

 Next up, was an up-tempo version of the Grateful Dead’s Friend of the Devilwhiplash-halloween-2016This was released on this year’s Whiplash Halloween IV.
 Each time we are included on these compilations it is really an honor.
 The music on this one is really outstanding!
 It doesn’t have to be Halloween for you to enjoy it so get a jump on next year’s Halloween party and get it now!!
 I had the same kind of experience with this track as Dead Flowers and again really ended up liking the energy in this recording.
 Aidan plays two really good solos.
 He’s really got a feel for how to introduce himself and make a statement and these too are complete takes.
 I’ve been playing Friend of the Devil and Dead Flowers for many years and with this band for a while too.
 It makes things easy when we have that much history behind a performance.

 psx_20150629_192156-1For many reasons, The Grateful Dead are a significant source for me not the least of which is that I consider them the ultimate group of modern songsters.
 In traditional terms a songster is someone who travelled around collecting songs to add to their repertoire and spreading them around by playing.
-They might be playing at a dance or on a street corner or in a bar or a juke joint but the point was the songs were getting passed around in ways that sheet music or later recordings didn’t.
+They might be playing at a dance or on a street corner or in a bar or a juke joint, but the point was the songs were getting passed around in ways that sheet music or later recordings didn’t.
 It’s the oral tradition really.
 The Dead, of course, recorded almost everything that they did so there is a new element to their work and its distribution.
 The point is, they were collectors.
 You will hear traditional blues, Chicago blues, old time string band, early country, Irish, New Orleans funk, traditional tunes from the Bahamas and a whole lot more.
 Jerry Garcia was a student of these musics but it wasn’t just him.
 The whole band was like this (Weir is no slouch).
-So it has always been important to me to play some songs that they collected and passed on in addition to the originals.
+So, it has always been important to me to play some songs that they collected and passed on in addition to the originals.
 We started with the Hunter/Garcia, Friend of the Devil in which I include the final verse that Hunter wrote but Garcia never sang.
 To me it finishes the story, so I include it.
 You can expect more of their traditional tunes from us in the future.
 I’ve Been All Around This World (1944: Grandpa Jones) is in our set list.
-Deep Elum Blues (1930s: Lone Star Cowboys and The Shelton Brothers) is a likely candidate.
+Deep Elum Blues (1930s: Lone Star Cowboys and The Shelton Brothers) is a likely candidate for the 2nd Moonshine Band album.
 We’ve been playing it at jam sessions recently (Here are Aidan and I doing it at home 2016.
 This was recorded moments after I took my new $69 uke out of the box.
 He’s playing a $40 acoustic he bought in the Wisconsin Dells a year ago.
 So that’s a grand total of $109 for the instruments in this video!
 Not bad.).
 Anyway, I think Sesu suggested that Friend of the Devil would make a good addition to the 2016 Whiplash Halloween compilation.
 It is!

 I told Aidan and Sesu that I wanted a slow and swampy version of Friend of the Devil for this one and off we went with no real rehearsal.
 I really like how it came out.
 I’ve played if for some people and have gotten a great response.
 We play it pretty slow and spooky but not slow like the later day Grateful Dead arrangements.
-You should be hearing it in the coming year!
-We’ll pass on more information as we get it.
-If you find yourself in Chicago look up Chicago Hauntings and go on a tour!
-You’ll be glad you did.

-We didn’t do a Christmas song this year but we have one ready for next year and Anotherimg_20161224_225821_processed1 Pint already has one recorded for next year!
+We didn’t do a Christmas song this year, but we have one ready for next year and Anotherimg_20161224_225821_processed1 Pint already has one recorded for next year!
 Meanwhile Whiplash included Black Diamond Strings from our first album on the 2016 Christmas collection – A Whiplash Christmas IV – as a special gift.
 We are really happy about that!
-Again, Christmas might be over this year but get this now so you are ready for next year!
+Again, Christmas might be over this year but get this now, so you are ready for next year!

 Whiplash Logo